 The amount of such performance fee will be 7.5% of the total increase in aggregate Net Asset Value above the performance hurdle.
-The performance fee recognised during the year was \$1,023,682 (2017: \$Nil), all of which was outstanding as at year end.
+There were no performance fee recognised during the year (2018: \$1,023,682).
 The Board has reviewed the basis for the performance fee and is satisfied that it is fair and appropriate.